anaisateodoro/crud-comunicacao-students/README.md

 ```

 ### Next Steps
-- Populate send message (Twilo)
+- Populate send a message with SMS (Twilo)
-- Make a simple auth using jsonwebtoken this API
+- Make a simple auth using the jsonwebtoken this API
-- Make better htmlh with style css
+- Make a better markdown ant HTML and style Css

 # crud-comunicacao-students